 Despite the fact that Title IX has opened many doors for young women in athletics, schools across the country are still not providing equal opportunities for girls to participate in sports and are not treating girls' teams equally in terms of benefits and resources.
 Girls, particularly girls of color, receive far fewer opportunities to play sports than do boys, as well as inferior treatment in areas such as equipment, facilities, coaching, and publicity.
-Although data on gender equity in athletics are not as readily available at the elementary/secondary level as they are at the college level (because there is no federal law requiring elementary and secondary schools to annually disclose such data), the available information indicates that discrimination against this population is widespread.
+Although data on gender equity in athletics are not as readily available at the elementary/secondary level as they are at the college level, the available information indicates that discrimination against this population is widespread.

-- Schools are providing 1.3 million fewer chances for girls to play sports in high school as compared to boys.
-In 1972, only 295,000 girls competed in high school sports, a mere 7.4% of all high school athletes, compared to 3.67 million boys.
-By the 2010-2011 school year, the number of girls had swelled to 3.2 million, while the number of boys was 4.5 million. - Girls of color in particular play sports at far lower rates than Caucasian girls and are far more likely than their male counterparts to be non-athletes. - Three quarters of boys from immigrant families are involved in athletics, while less than half of girls from immigrant families are. - More than a quarter of LGBT students reported being harassed or assaulted while playing on a school sports
+- Schools are providing 1.3 million fewer chances for girls to play sports in high school as compared to boys.1 In 1972, only 295,000 girls competed in high school sports, a mere 7.4% of all high school athletes, compared to 3.67 million boys.2 By the 2010-2011 school year, the number of girls had swelled to 3.2 million, while the number of boys was 4.5 million.3 - Girls of color in particular play sports at far lower rates than Caucasian girls and are far more likely than their male counterparts to be non-athletes.4 - Three quarters of boys from immigrant families are involved in athletics, while less than half of girls from immigrant families are.5 - More than a quarter of LGBT students reported being harassed or assaulted while playing on a school sports team because of their sexual orientation (27.8%) or gender expression (29.4%).12